BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Bustle : Bottom-Up Synthesis with Learning

 \section{\N{Bustle}: Bottom-Up Synthesis with Learning}

+\N{Bustle} uses a trained machine learning model to guide the bottom-up search, outlined in Figure~\ref{fig:diagram}.
+Suppose the synthesis task includes $n$ different input-output examples, and there are $m$ separate input variables (such that the function to synthesize has arity $m$).
+Recall that every value in the bottom-up search represents a code expression and also contains the $n$ results of evaluating the code expression on the $n$ examples.
+To guide the bottom-up search, we run a machine learning model on the results contained in intermediate values encountered during the search.

-Each intermediate expression we encounter during search can be evaluated to produce concrete results, and we can pass those results into a machine learning model to guide the search.
-The model is a binary classifier $p(y \mid \calI, \calV, \calO)$ that predicts whether a set of values $\calV,$ which result from evaluating an expression on each input example $i \in \cal{I}$, is an intermediate value of a program that maps the inputs $\calI$ to the outputs $\calO.$ Given those predictions, we de-prioritize sub-expressions that are unlikely to appear in the final result, which, when done correctly, dramatically speeds up the synthesizer.
+The model is a binary classifier $p(y \mid \calI, \calV, \calO)$ where $\calI$ is a set of $m$ input values (one for each input variable), $\calO$ is a single value representing the desired output, and $\calV$ is an intermediate value encountered during the bottom-up search.
+We want the model to predict the binary label $y=1$ if the code expression that produced $\calV$ is a sub-expression of a solution to the synthesis problem, and $y=0$ otherwise.
+Given these predictions, we de-prioritize sub-expressions that are unlikely to appear in the final result, which, when done correctly, dramatically speeds up the synthesizer.